 - Turn down the heat and simmer for about an hour with a lid mostly on.
 Take the time to stir and mash the mixture every once in a while.
-The figs will start to break down and the peels will essentially disappear!
+The figs will start to break down and the peels will start to break down.

 - After an hour, remove from heat and allow to cool.
-Mashup any remaining chunks of fig. Place in a sealable glass jar and place it into the fridge for up to 2 weeks.
+Mashup any remaining chunks of fig. If there are still larger pieces of skin, you can give the jam a quick pulse in your food processor or blender.
+Place in a sealable glass jar and keep the jam into the fridge for up to 2 weeks.

-Here are some other easy and impressive recipes:
+Here are some other recipes to check out:

+If you get a chance to make these easy bars, tag me on Instagram or Facebook and show me!
 Thanks for checking out my recipe and make sure to sign up for my mailing list if you want more easy and delicious recipes in your inbox!
-You can also follow me or tag me on Instagram @emilyfabulous_blog and Facebook.
+You can also follow me on Pinterest so you never miss a new recipe!